ShrutiGalande20/manual-testing-login-project/README.md

 # Manual Testing Project — Login Module

-## 📌 Project Overview
+## Project Overview

 This project demonstrates manual testing of the Login functionality of a web application.
-The objective is to verify that users can log in successfully using valid credentials and appropriate validation messages are displayed for invalid attempts.
+The objective is to verify that users can log in successfully using valid credentials and that appropriate validation and error messages are displayed for invalid attempts.

-## ✅ Scope of Testing
+## Scope of Testing

 * Login functionality
 * Field validation